facebookarchive/open_collab/README.md

 Based off of the original [Collab app by NPE](https://madewithcollab.com/).

-**This repo will be maintained until July 1, 2022 at which point it will be made read-only**.
+**This repo will be maintained until August 1, 2022 at which point it will be made read-only**.
 Our hope is that developers interested in supporting this project over a longer term will fork the repo.

 ## Requirements
 OpenCollab requires or works with